xicato/xig-documentation/api_doc.md

     OR

   * **Code:** 500 Internal Server Error<br />
   **Meaning:** The server had an error.
-Generally this means device ID provided did not match an ID on the device list.
+Generally this means device ID provided did not match an ID in the device list.

 * **Example Call:**